John-Colvin/ES/README.md

 ES
 ==

+new_algo branch:
+implements some new more flexible internals, including a change from parents being integer indexes to being class references

 A simple evolutionary strategies package for D.

 This is a work in progress and might completely change overnight.
 Be warned.